Queen Elizabeth II Park: History

 The stadium hosted many local and international events, including concerts by many famous artists, such as The Eagles, Beach Boys, Kenny Rogers and Dolly Parton, Neil Diamond, David Bowie and Red Hot Chili Peppers.

 On 29 November 1978, it hosted a concert of David Bowie as part of his Isolar II – The 1978 World Tour.
 The venue was also the site of the last concert by Talking Heads in 1984, apart from their brief reformation for their induction into the Rock & Roll Hall of Fame in 2002.

 For many years it was the venue for the Christchurch Kids Weet-Bix triathlon, and for athletics and football matches.
 It was one of venues to host the 2008 FIFA U-17 Women's World Cup and was used as the main stadium for the 2011 IPC Athletics World Championships after repairs from the 2010 earthquake had cleared the facility for use.

 Greyhound racing was held at the stadium, with the first meeting there on 29 December 1975.
 The last meeting at QEII was held on 9 October 1997.

 The Christchurch City Council had launched a feasibility study into returning the Commonwealth Games to the city in 2018 with QEII Park to be used for athletics and swimming events – with Lancaster Park to be used for rugby sevens as well as the opening and closing ceremonies.
 Prime Minister John Key was against the plan, and the February 2011 earthquake ended any prospect.

 Post-earthquake

 In March 2012, Christchurch City Council released reports showing that the facilities at Queen Elizabeth II Park were beyond repair.
 The demolition of the stadium and pool complex began in August 2012.

 Schools

 In February 2015 the Minister of Education, Hekia Parata, announced that two single-sex high schools damaged in the earthquakes would be rebuilt at Queen Elizabeth II Park: Avonside Girls' and Shirley Boys'.
 Christchurch City Council sold 11.5 ha of land to the Ministry of Education for NZ$4.6m for the two schools.

 New sports centre

-The concept for a new Eastern Sport & Recreation Centre co-located adjacent to the schools was unveiled in May 2016, with an expected opening date in 2018.
+The concept for a new Eastern Sport & Recreation Centre co-located adjacent to the schools was unveiled in May 2016, with an expected opening date in May 2018.

-It opened as Taiora QEII Recreation and Sport Centre in May 2018.
+It opened as Taiora QEII Recreation and Sport Centre on 31 May 2018.